WebAssembly/design/JS.md

 the returned `Promise` is [rejected](http://tc39.github.io/ecma262/#sec-rejectpromise) with a [`TypeError`](https://tc39.github.io/ecma262/#sec-native-error-types-used-in-this-standard-typeerror).

-Otherwise, this function starts an asychronous task to compile a `WebAssembly.Module` as described in the [`WebAssembly.Module` constructor](#webassemblymodule-constructor).
+Otherwise, this function starts an asynchronous task to compile a `WebAssembly.Module` as described in the [`WebAssembly.Module` constructor](#webassemblymodule-constructor).
 On success, the `Promise` is [fulfilled](http://tc39.github.io/ecma262/#sec-fulfillpromise) with the resulting `WebAssembly.Module` object.
 On failure, the `Promise` is